|

 currency was fatally undermined.

-Such financial instability led to all kinds of hardship
+Such financial instability led to all kinds

-short the life of the Georgian
+of the Georgian

 Republic before she had